 Masala Peanuts | Spicy Boiled Peanuts | Beach Style Masala Sundal

-The most amazing street food from the shores / beaches in Chennai is the Spicy Masala Peanuts loaded with vegetables and perfectly boiled peanuts.
-This Beach style masala sundal or masla kadalai, as it is called locally, makes for a great protein filled snack which is so addictive that you will keep coming back for more.
+The most amazing street food from the shores/beaches in Chennai is the Spicy Masala Peanuts loaded with vegetables and perfectly boiled peanuts.
+This Beach style of masala sundal or masala kadalai, as it is called locally, makes for a great protein-filled snack that is so addictive that you will keep coming back for more.

 Masala Peanuts in a bowl and a paper cone

-Getting my feet wet in the mild waters, running back along with the waves, taking a ride on the mini merry-go-rounds and most importantly eating the street food are some of the reasons I love the Chennai seashores.
+Getting my feet wet in the mild waters, running back along with the waves, taking a ride on the mini merry-go-rounds, and most importantly eating street food is some of the reasons I love the Chennai seashores.

-The fun of spending the evening at Beach
+The fun of spending the evening at the Beach

 She boils peanuts on the shell and we really enjoy peeling them.
 The fun of eating the salty peanuts along with the salt water that gets trapped in the peanut shell is a different story.